The Juliusz Słowacki Theatre

 The first presentation of the cinematograph in Poland was held on 14 November 1896 in what at the time was the Municipal Theatre.
 The invention of the Lumière brothers was used for screening a set of 12 films.
 Projections were held before the evening performance and enjoyed great popularity.
 At least 10,000 people saw them in the two following months, which means they attracted more or less every eighth resident of the city.

-The contemporary Juliusz Słowacki also operates on the Miniatura Stage active in the former building of the theatre’s power plant since 1976, Scena przy Pompie: Stage by the Pump operating in the summer season, the off-stage Scena w Bramie, and also the Kraków Salon of Poetry run by actress Anna Dymna.
-Connected institutionally to the Słowacki is also the modern Małopolska Garden of Arts on Rajska Street.
+The contemporary Juliusz Słowacki also operates on the Miniatura Stage active in the former building of the theatre’s power plant since 1976, the modern Małopolska Garden of Arts on Rajska Street, House of Theatrical Crafts and also the Kraków Salon of Poetry run by actress Anna Dymna.

 St Mary’s Church

 Rynek Główny 5A history spanning over eight centuries, a high altar by Veit Stoss (Wit Stwosz), a bugle call, the...